NoamRa/ogc-cql2-filters/README.md

 ### Playground development

-The Playground is powered by Vite and ReactRun `npm run dev` to start dev server.
-For real experience use `npm run build`.
+The Playground is powered by Vite and React.
+Run `npm run dev` to start dev server.
+For real experience use `npm run build && npm run preview`.

 ### Checking everything